JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 end
 ```

 Now let's set-up the Rijke tube model.
-The data is the same as in tutorial 1
+The data is the same as in Tutorial 01

 ```@example tutorial_08_custom_FTF
 using WavesAndEigenvalues.Helmholtz